IllustratedMan-code/Comprehensive-Exam/slides/slides.md

 # Rationale

 <v-clicks>

 - Hi-C is expensive when compared to CTCF ChIP + ATAC-seq
 - In silico experiments
-- No other multi-modal models
+- No other multi-modal models at time of writing

 </v-clicks>